GSA/open-gsa-redesign/_apidocs/awards-api.md

           K (FAR 52.223-4 & bio-based & environmentally preferable) or <br>
           L (FAR 52.223-4 & bio-based & energy efficient & environmentally preferable).<br>
     * Optional search filters as mentioned above can also be used in the search.
-    * Schema Filtering params as described in the above are not permitted in the Biobased search.
+    * Schema Filtering params as described above are not permitted in the Biobased search.

     **Expected Result**